Faecal Sludge and Wastewater Management in Emergencies – Treatment Products

 The sanitation value chain

-Faecal sludge management in the world’s largest refugee camp
+Faecal sludge management in one of the world’s largest refugee camps

 In August 2017 hundreds of thousands of Rohingya people fled Myanmar for the Cox’s Bazar refugee camps in Bangladesh.
 The initial absence of comprehensive faecal sludge management in the camps placed the already vulnerable population at risk of major disease outbreaks.
 Human waste leaked from pit latrines into flooded walkways and areas where children played.
 While an ad-hoc system was eventually set up, this emergency demonstrated the need for easy to deploy sanitation solutions that can be supplied through the UNICEF Catalogue and prepositioned in advance to allow for a rapid and systematic response in humanitarian disasters.